-The home of Finnish values, identity and culture
+The National Library of Finland: The home of Finnish values, identity and culture

 Deep underneath Helsinki’s Senaatintori Square, carved into the solid rock, lies the archive of the National Library of Finland.
 The archive safeguards Finnish cultural heritage by storing printed and audiovisual materials, as well as collecting and preserving documents published on the internet.
 “The focus is on the future,” says Professor Kai Ekholm, the national librarian.